dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_TensorFlowEstimator/README.md

 | v1.0.0-preview           | Dynamic API | Up-to-date | Console app | .tsv + image files | Image classification | featurization + classification  | deep neural network + SDCA |

 ## Problem
 Image classification is a common problem which has been solved quite a while using Machine Learning techniques.
-In this sample, we will review an approach that mixes new techniques (deep learning) and old school (SDCA) techniques.
+In this sample, we will review an approach that mixes new techniques (deep learning) and old school (LbfgsMaximumEntropy) techniques.

 In this model, we use the [Inception model](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip) as a *featurizer* (the model is already stored in the [assets folder](./ImageClassification.Train/assets/inputs/inception/) ).
 This means that the model will process input images through the neural network, and then it will use the output of the tensor which precedes the classification.
 This tensor contains the *image features*, which allows to identify an image.

-Finally, these image features will be feed to an SDCA algorithm which will learn how to classify different sets of image features.
+Finally, these image features will be feed to an LbfgsMaximumEntropy algorithm which will learn how to classify different sets of image features.

 ## DataSet
 There are two data sources: the `tsv` file and the image files.
 The [tsv file](./ImageClassification.Train/assets/inputs/data/tags.tsv) contains two columns: the first one is defined as `ImagePath` and the second one is the `Label` corresponding to the image.
 As you can observe, the file does not have a header row, and looks like this: